open-xchange/appsuite-middleware/documentation/miscellaneous/federated_sharing.md

 original context.
 This is why it is only possible to subscribe to shares that are addressed to the user's email directly (or one of its registered aliases), and these options won't be available for forwarded invitation mails for example.

-The data from the remove context or server is always requested directly and no synchronization takes place, so that any changes performed on the one side will directly appear at the other.
+The data from the remote context or server is always requested directly and no synchronization takes place, so that any changes performed on the one side will directly appear at the other.
 That also means that no additional quota is accounted for subscribed shares, and the same limitations as when opening the share in the guest interface of App Suite apply.